RokiiApp/app/README.md

     />
 </p>

-## Installation
+## ⬇️ Installation

 ⚠️ Rokii is not signed for now, so you might deal with Windows defender.

 Once downloaded, go to your downloads folder and click on the executable.

 When Windows defender pops up:

-- Select "More info"
+1. Select "More info"
-- Then "Run anyway"
+2. Then "Run anyway"

 Be sure you download Rokii from the [official release link](https://github.com/RokiiApp/app/releases/latest)

-## Development
+## 🧰 Development

 For now Rokii fully supports the Cerebro plugin system.

-But a completely new system is being developed (inspired in Raycast extensions).
+In addition, a completely new system is being developed.

 If you are willing to create a plugin based on Cerebro system, take a look at the packages available on the [developers repo](https://github.com/RokiiApp/developers).

 > Rokii was inspired by [Raycast](https://www.raycast.com/) and [Cerebro](https://www.cerebroapp.com/)

-## License
+## ⚖️ License

+MIT © 2023 David Jiménez